Post 16 Biology Survey 2017-18

 Initial findings from the post 16 biology survey

-The Royal Society of Biology (RSB) is working with its curriculum committee to consider what the future of biology education in schools might look like.
+The Royal Society of Biology (RSB) and its curriculum committee are interested in how changes to the biology curriculum in schools is affecting students’ experience of university.

 Aspects of science study